hariharansr2004/Java-Cheat-Sheet/README.md

 ### 5. Why do we need `f` for float literals?
 By default, decimal numbers are considered `double`.
 Adding `f` tells Java to treat the number as a `float`.

+### 6.public static void main(String args[]) in Java
+- ● public: Public is an access modifier, which is used to specify who can access this method.
+Public means that this Method will be accessible by any Class.
+- ● static: It is a keyword in java which identifies it is class-based. main() is made static in Java so that it can be accessed without creating the instance of a Class.
+In case, main is not made static then the compiler will throw an error as main() is called by the JVM before any objects are made and only static methods can be directly invoked via the class.
+- ● void: It is the return type of the method.
+Void defines the method which will not return any value.
+- ● main: It is the name of the method which is searched by JVM as a starting point for an application with a particular signature only.
+It is the method where the main execution occurs.
+- ● String args[]: It is the parameter passed to the main method.
+It stores Java command-line arguments and is an array of type java.lang.String class.
+Here, the name of the String array is args but it is not fixed and the user can use any name in place of it.

+### 7.Why does Java not make use of pointers
+- Pointers are quite complicated and unsafe to use by beginner programmers.
+Java focuses on code simplicity, and the usage of pointers can make it challenging.
+- Moreover, security is also compromised if pointers are used because the users can directly access memory with the help of pointers.

+### 8. Difference Between == Operator and equals() Method in Java
+- equals() method compares the content equality of two objects or Strings.
+-  == operator compares the reference or memory location of objects in a heap, whether they point to the same location or not and value equality for primitives.
 <br>

 ## Identifiers